Mulches for the Vegetable Garden

 Figure 4.
-Tomatoes planted down a 30-inch wide raised-bed box.
+Tomatoes planted along a 30-inch wide raised-bed box.
 Plastic mulch is stapled to side of box.
 Plants are spaced at 24 inches in the center of 24-inch wide cages.

 The plastic fluttering in the wind pumps air into the soil.
-However, covering the plastic with organic mulch like grass clippings or chips could reduce soil oxygen levels.
+Covering the plastic with organic mulch like grass clippings or chips can reduce soil oxygen levels.

-In the fall, do NOT plow in the plastic, rather remove and put it in the trash.
-Polyethylene plastic will never decompose in the soil.
-Because it breaks down with sunlight, it generally can be used only for a single season.
-Chemists are working on biodegradable plastics for horticultural uses.
-It will be a few years before they are available.
+In the fall, do NOT till in the plastic; remove and put it in the trash.
+Polyethylene plastic will not decompose in the soil.
+Because it breaks down in sunlight, it generally can be used only for a single season.
+Chemists are developing biodegradable plastics for horticultural uses.

-Warming the soil for other crops – Plastic may also be used to warm the soil for other crops, being applied early and removed prior to planting.
+Warming the soil for other crops – Plastic may also be used to warm the soil for other crops.
+Apply it early and remove prior to planting.
 For maximum soil warming, clear plastic is most effective.
-However, it will also encourage weeds to grow under the warm, greenhouse-like covering.
+It will also encourage weeds growth under the warm, greenhouse-like covering.

 Weed free (seed free) straw makes excellent mulch for potatoes.
 When purchasing straw, look for certified weed (seed) free products.
-Otherwise, the potato patch may be thick with oats!
+Otherwise, the potato patch may be thick with undesirable plants!

 The straw protects tubers growing near the surface from sunlight, so the potato plants do not have to be mounded.
-(When a potato tuber is exposed to sunlight, it turns green, becoming mildly poisonous.)
 [Figure 6]

 Certified weed (seed) free straw is also a good organic source for clayey soils.
 After using it as a summer mulch, thoroughly cultivate it into the soil as a soil amendment in the fall.